Contract vs. Full-Time Nurses: Pros and Cons

 1. Increased Scheduling Options

-Staffing agencies increase your pool of nurses with temporary staff bolstering your scheduling flexibility and strategies.
-This can be a practical way to test scheduling solutions and determine your staffing needs without over-hiring.
+Staffing agencies can help you expand the size of your nursing pool by temporarily bolstering staff and adding flexibility to your scheduling strategies.
+This can be a practical way to test different staffing solutions and determine your facility’s needs without over-hiring and over-spending.

 2. Decreased Benefit and Operational Costs